freedomofpress/securedrop-docs/docs/admin/installation/test_the_installation.rst

    ssh mon

-The SSH aliases should have been configured automatically by running the ``./securedrop-admin tailsconfig`` tool.
+The SSH aliases should have been configured automatically by running the ``securedrop-admin localconfig`` command.
 If you're unable to connect via aliases, try using the verbose command format to troubleshoot: ::

    ssh <username>@<app .onion>
    ssh <username>@<mon .onion>

 .. tip:: Check the ``app-ssh.auth_private`` and ``mon-ssh.auth_private`` files
-         in the ``install_files/ansible-base`` directory to find the ssh onion service addresses.
+         in the ``~/.config/securedrop-admin`` directory to find the ssh onion service addresses.
 The files contain one line with 4 colon-delimited fields.
 The address is the first 56-character field, just add a ``.onion`` at the end.